ices-taf/2020_ETC_fish-distribution-indicator/README.md

 | 8.c      | SP-NORTH    | BAK  |       4 |       2001 |
 | 8.d      | EVHOE       | GOV  |       4 |       1997 |
 | 9.a      | PT-IBTS     | NCT  |       4 |       2002 |

+## Notes

+  - revised values for SP-NORTH in 2017, more species added
+  - revised values for SP-PORC in 2011-2013 and 2015, more species added